holepunchto/bare/README.md

 #### `process.on('exit', code)`

 Emitted just before the process or current thread terminates.
-Additional work must not be scheduled from an `exit` event listener.
+Additional work scheduled from an `exit` event listener will be given a chance to run after which the process will terminate.
 If the process is forcefully terminated from an `exit` event listener, the remaining listeners will not run.

+#### `process.on('teardown')`

+Emitted after the process or current thread has terminated and just before the JavaScript environment is torn down.
+Additional work must not be scheduled from a `teardown` event listener.
+Bare itself will register `teardown` event listeners to join dangling threads and unload native addons.

 #### `process.on('suspend')`